So you've got COVID. Here's what to do

 Step 5: Set realistic expectations for your kids — especially the littles

-When it comes to kids in a household with COVID, remember that kids are kids and make sure your expectations are age-appropriate say both Smith and Pierre.
+When it comes to kids in a household with COVID-19, remember that kids are kids and make sure your expectations are age-appropriate, say both Smith and Pierre.
 Small children aren't going to isolate themselves in their rooms, says Smith, but teenagers may be OK doing that.

-Pierre, who just went through her twin 4-year-olds having COVID, says she was able to separate them when they were sleeping, but she couldn't always keep them away from each other.
+Pierre, who just went through her twin 4-year-olds having COVID-19, says she was able to separate them when they were sleeping, but she couldn't always keep them away from each other.
 "During the day, all bets were off.
 They wanted to play together and watch the iPad together.
-They were not three feet apart.
+They were not 3 feet apart.
 I did the best I could."

 And while it's good for everyone to wear masks to prevent other family members from catching COVID, don't stress so much about what masks the toddler and really young kids are wearing.
 "The best mask for a child is the mask they're going to wear.
 If your child can wear a surgical mask that's good.
 It comes down to what your child is comfortable with and what you can do to maximize the fit," says Smith.